skymavis/waypoint-js/packages/headless/README.md

 ## EIP-1193 Provider Support

-Both V1 and V2 cores can be wrapped with `HeadlessProvider` for standard Web3 integration.
+Both V1 and V2 cores can be wrapped with `HeadlessProvider` for standard Web3 integration:

-### Usage

 ```typescript
 import { HeadlessProvider } from '@sky-mavis/headless/common'